arjenbakker/ProgrammingAssignment3/README.md

 # Getting and Cleaning Data Course Project

-Purpose: create a tidy dataset using script run_analysis.R
+Purpose: create a tidy set of smartphone data using script run_analysis.R

 # Files in this repo